 A-IoT-enabled UE: A UE supporting Common reader function, which is able to communicate with the A-IoTdevice via the A-IoT radio interface.

 Figure 6.4.2-1 Logical system architecture for topology 2

-Editor’s Note 1: Figure 6.4.2-1 doesn’t illustrate the protocol between A-IoT enabled UE and A-IoT CN, if needed, the figure needs to be revised in case such is defined by SA2.

-Editor’s Note 2: In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
-XX signaling could be transported via XX-C or XX-U, which is FFS.
+In Topology 2, the XX interface could be based on NG or a new interface carried over NG or a new interface.
+XX signaling could be transported via XX-C or XX-U.

-Editor’s Note 3: The A-IoT CN could include AMF and A-IoT related functions, which is up to SA2 decision.
+NOTE 1: The A-IoT CN could include AMF and A-IoT related functions, which is up to SA2 decision.

-Editor’s Note 4: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources, details are pending on RAN1 and RAN2 mechanisms.
+NOTE 2: The A-IoT enabled gNB performs radio resource management for A-IoT related radio resources.

 Editor’s Note 5: In Topology 2, it is FFS on reader selection, may need coordination between A-IoT RAN node and A-IoT CN.